ghif/mtae/README.md

 2. Clone this repository, e.g.: ``` git clone https://github.com/ghif/mtae.git```
 3. Run the main program to reproduce either Figure 4(c) or (d): ``` ./run_mtae_gpu.sh```
 	* if you have a GPU, make sure that the nvcc compiler path is included in the environment variables.

+### TO DO :
+- RAND-SEL procedure
+- SVM classification
+- Supervised Finetuning